Ozon3Org/Ozon3/CONTRIBUTING.md

 ## World Air Quality Index's API

-Ozone uses the World Air Quality Index's API under the hood to fetch its data.
+Ozone3 uses the World Air Quality Index's API under the hood to fetch its data.
 We have included some links to information about the API to help during contribution.

 * Find information on the World Air Quality Index website [here](https://waqi.info/)
 * Find information on different APIs used by Air Quality Programs [here](https://aqicn.org/api/)